Anheurystics/Wyatt/docs/TUTORIAL.md

 # Tutorial
 This short tutorial series aims to walk you through the language's features while providing an introduction to basic OpenGL programming concepts.
-It copies its structure from other OpenGL tutorials out there, sucha as [this](https://learnopengl.com/) and [this](https://open.gl)
+It copies its structure from other OpenGL tutorials out there, such as [this](https://learnopengl.com/) and [this](https://open.gl)

 ## Part 0: Set-up and Theory
 Open up the Wyatt development environment.
 The initial code should look like this